THE TRUTH ABOUT WHY AUTO INSURANCE RATES ARE ON THE RISE IN FL

 You also want to take claims service, customer service, and financial stability into consideration when evaluating the value of your auto insurance.
 You deserve to talk to people who you know, not someone in a cubicle on the 3rd floor of an office complex.

 More importantly, when thinking about value, you want to consider things like Accident Forgiveness.
-For example, Allstate offers Accident Forgiveness (either one time or unlimited depending on the package).
+For example, some insurance companies offer Accident Forgiveness (either one-time or unlimited depending on the package).
 With the number of accidents and claims increasing as much as they are, Accident Forgiveness has never been more valuable.

 If you would like to discuss auto insurance with a knowledgeable and caring agent, contact East & Greenwell Insurance today.
 We look forward to hearing from you.